NAVAJO WEAVING & CULTURE

 as it is about Weaving.
 Pearl Sunrise is a luminous person whose gentle presence will encourage you while her extensive knowledge of these techniques helps your hands to know what to do.

-Class starts on a Sunday so we have a full day to focus on the all important warping.
+We'll meet on Saturday and then class starts on Sunday so we have a full day to focus on the all important warping.
 Monday morning we start weaving.
 Pearl demonstrates a technique which the students then try on their own under her encouraging supervision.
 All levels are welcome, as each participant works at their own pace.

 Come join us!